 Data standards for personal health information

-Within this scope, the PSSS is a suitable reference and starting point for personal health information and nHIP.
-Using PSSS where possible will save us effort and ensure we have a coherent approach to the standards we apply, in a way that we can reasonably expect our industry partners to support.
+Designed for acute and unplanned care, the PSSS covers patient identification and demographics, allergies, alerts, vaccinations, problems and health issues, procedures, medicines, smoking/alcohol/diet, diagnostics and vitals, functioning and pregnancy.
+Within this scope, the PSSS is a suitable reference and starting point for personal health information and Hira, the national health information platform.
+Using PSSS will save us effort and ensure we have a coherent approach to the standards we apply, in a way that we can reasonably expect our industry partners to support.

-PSSS does not address the scope of requirements related to care plan, transfer of care and consumer-generated data.
+PSSS does not address the full scope of requirements related to care plan, transfer of care and consumer-generated data.
 Subjective personal information that shapes the whole patient journey across multiple services and providers, including the influential social factors of 'who I am' as a patient and consumer, is also not within scope for PSSS.
 These requirements need different reference points and it will be essential to consider all their aspects when developing standards.

 The PSSS is a source of requirements for two more detailed specifications.
 ISO 27269:2021 Health informatics — International patient summary is a normative data standard that derives from the PSSS.